 Please ensure you select an Account ID that is guaranteed to be unique for a given account and not, for example, a property such as a company name.

-Once you’ve set your Account ID, you’ll see the following new options in the Graph module:
+Once you’ve set your Account ID, you’ll see the following new options in the Usage over time chart:

-- Number of Accounts, a graph option for graphing the number of accounts that meet specific criteria, ex. accounts with at least one user who used a feature.
+- Number of Accounts, an option for charting the number of accounts that meet specific criteria, ex. accounts with at least one user who used a feature.

 - Filters for account properties, including owner, name, plan, revenue, and vertical, in addition to options to filter by accounts with a certain number of users who meet specific criteria.